Cincinnati Scholastic Chess

 State Chess Championship Tournaments (scholastic)

-The Grade Level Championships event is a 5-round, 1-day tournament, played in November, with each grade (K through 12) as a distinct section (all players must play in the section for their grade).
-The time control for grades K through 5 is G/30; d5 for all rounds.
-The time control for grades 6 through 12 is G/45; d5 for all rounds.
+• The Grade Level Championships event is a one-day tournament with each grade (K through 12) as a distinct section (all players must play in the section for their grade).
+The winner of each section is the Ohio State Champion for that section and year.

 Thunder Chess Academy